-Why does the Carolina wren announce its presence so loudly before ducking into its birdhouse to sit on its nest?
+Why does the Carolina wren announce its presence so loudly before ducking into the birdhouse to sit on its nest?
 Is it meant as a threat?
 More likely, it has alerted the neighborhood cats and black snakes and a birdwatcher on a lawn chair with her eyes closed like me.

 I was in the middle of a fantasy of being on an island by the sea, trying to decide if I was hot enough to walk the beach or jump in.
 I wasn’t sure I wanted to get up and get my camera from inside the house after working all morning to the point of feeling like Cinderella, but the wren was a call to action, and I found more to photograph than birds.